Steve Kaufmann

-Steve Kaufmann (born October 8, 1945) is a Canadian internet personality known for his language-learning content on YouTube, and his online language-learning platform LingQ, which he co-founded.
+Steve Kaufmann (born October 8, 1945) is a Canadian internet personality and polyglot known for his language-learning content on YouTube, and his online language-learning platform LingQ, which he co-founded.

 Background

 Kaufmann was born in Sweden in 1945 to Jewish parents from Prostějov in Czechoslovakia, now the Czech Republic.
 His parents spoke Czech and German.
 He grew up in Montreal, Canada, after he and his family moved there in 1951 when he was five.

 In June 1962, Kaufmann quit his construction job and worked aboard a German tramp steamer in exchange for passage to Europe.
 After a week in London, he visited Belgium, then spent a year in Grenoble, France.
 He studied politics at the Institut d'études politiques (Institute of Political Studies, commonly known as Sciences Po) and studied French in Paris.

 He hitchhiked through Europe, picking up basic language skills in Spain, Italy and Germany.
 He went on to join the Canadian diplomatic service, where he began learning Mandarin Chinese in Hong Kong full-time in 1969.
 When he was re-posted to the Embassy of Canada, Tokyo, in the early 1970s, he learned Japanese.

 After his role as a trade commissioner, he used his language abilities in commercial trade, living in Japan for nine years.
 He eventually learned more languages, mostly later in life.

 Along with his son Mark, Steve co-founded LingQ, a language learning platform in 2007.